-This is the non-proprietary Cisco Firepower Next-Generation IPS Virtual (NGIPSv) Cryptographic Module running software version 6.1 referred to in this document as Firepower Next-Generation IPS Virtual Cryptographic Module.
+This is the non-proprietary Cryptographic Module Security Policy for Cisco Firepower Next-Generation IPS Virtual (NGIPSv) Cryptographic Module running software version 6.2.
 This security policy describes how this module meets the security requirements of FIPS 140-2 Level 1 and how to run the module in a FIPS 140-2 mode of operation.
 This Security Policy may be freely distributed.